Presenting the only calendar on Earth that shares the planet's hottest climate science and the people behind it. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 Be the first one on your block to not only display, but understand, the latest in climate science.
 Everyone who pledges $25 or more will receive a 2014 Climate Models wall calendar.
 We'll throw in a sticker too.
 Don't miss out!
-We predict that this calendar will become one of 2014's hottest trends.Estimated delivery:Add $2 USD to ship outside the US
+We predict that this calendar will become one of 2014's hottest trends.Estimated delivery:Ships anywhere in the world

 More models + more science = more fun.
 Backers who pledge $45 will receive two Climate Models calendars.
 Hang them both in your cubicle to make your co-workers jealous or give one to your favorite climate science deprived pal.
-Ya'll get a sticker too.Estimated delivery:Add $3 USD to ship outside the US
+Ya'll get a sticker too.Estimated delivery:Ships anywhere in the world

 5 backers Limited (7 left of 12)